caktus/tequila/docs/project_setup.rst

    those secret values.
 This allows the variable names to be grep-able, which they wouldn't be if they were set directly in the encrypted secrets.yml files.

+   A note about the ``project_name``: Though it is not obvious here, this variable must be a valid python module, because it gets imported during the deploy.
+For example, setting ``project_name`` to ``sample-project`` will throw an error during the deploy.

    While tequila-postgresql and -django do define a default database name, it turns out that it is a good idea to have this variable